Choosing the Right Visa: Key Differences Between the Golden Visa, D2 and D7 Visas

 - A Portuguese residency permit allows you to live and work in Portugal.

-- It does not grant residency in other EEA countries.
-Instead, it gives you the right to travel and stay for up to 90 days in other EEA countries, similar to a travel visa.
+- It does not grant residency in other EEA countries; instead, it allows travel and stays of up to 90 days in other EEA states, similar to a tourist visa.

-- Only after obtaining Portuguese citizenship (and a passport) can you enjoy the full benefits of EU freedom of movement.
+- Only after obtaining Portuguese citizenship (and a passport) can you enjoy full EU freedom of movement.

 Which Option is Right for You?

-- If you want investment-driven flexibility and the long-term option to retire anywhere in the EU, the Golden Visa is the way to go.
+- If you want investment-driven flexibility and the long-term option to retire anywhere in the EU, choose the Golden Visa.

 - If you’re looking to relocate and make Portugal your home, one of the D Visas will better suit your needs.